Culture

 The tool will be available as a paid add-on to Premium subscriptions and will provide an undisclosed portion of royalties to participating UMG artists.

 “What we’re building is grounded in consent, credit, and compensation for the artists and songwriters that take part,” said Spotify co-CEO Alex Norström.
-Spotify didn’t specify the eventual price of the tool but did say that the GenAI covers and remixes will be discoverable on the platform and not kept to personal libraries.
+Spotify didn’t specify the eventual price of the tool, but did say that the GenAI covers and remixes will be discoverable on the platform and not kept to personal libraries.

 “Fans will be able to legally create covers and remixes from only participating artists’ and songwriters’ catalogs, with consent, attribution, and compensation built in from the start.”

 In recent weeks, Spotify has launched a handful of AI protections for users and artists (included verified badges) while also expanding its AI offerings for shareholders.
-Earlier this month, the streamer told Sherwood News that it is “still seeing very low levels of interest in primarily prompt generated music.”
+Earlier this month, the streamer told Sherwood that it is “still seeing very low levels of interest in primarily prompt generated music.”

 More Culture